 Entropy is a parameter that makes it possible to define the required robustness of a password.
 Higher entropy means that the password must be more robust.
 When it is defined, it will be factored into the calculation of randomly generated passwords, e.g., for temporary accounts, as well as manually defined passwords.
-Entropy takes into account the length of the password and the size of the character set used.
+Entropy takes into account the length of the password and the number of unique characters in the password.

-The formula to calculate it is as follows: Entropy = (length of password)(Log(Size of character set)/Log(2)).
+The formula to calculate it is as follows:

+Entropy = (length of password)\(log(Number of unique characters in the password)/log(2)).

 The entropy value suggested by default is: 20.
-When its value is 0, entropy will be ignored when pas